akashjha991/PRODUCT-MANAGEMENT-SYSTEM-in-C/README.md

-Hello everyone, My name is ROBIN KUMAR
+Hello everyone, My name is aakash jha

 It is my first Project using C & C++ .
 It is my first project (PRODUCT MANAGEMENT SYSTEM), which I have made in both C and C++ & I really enjoyed when I making this project,